 Air Fry

 • Preheat the air fryer to 350 for 5 minutes.
-Spray the air fryer basket with nonstick spray and air fry for 10-12 minutes, until golden brown.
+Spray the air fryer basket with nonstick spray and air fry for 12-14 minutes, until golden brown and no longer doughy in the center.

 Last step!
 If you make this, please leave a review letting us know how it was!